Frequently Asked Questions

 Where can I get more information?

 The ATC’s Ultimate Trail Store offers thru-hiking how-to books and videos and a number of memoirs.
-There are also intensive workshops that can be valuable information.
+There are also intensive workshops that can offer valuable information; a listing can be found on our Thru-Hike Preparation

-The Internet is a great place to connect with other hikers, both those who have completed the Trail in the past and can offer a wealth of “lessons learned,” or those who are planning a future trip.
+The Internet enables hikers from all over the country and around the world to connect with each other, both those who have completed the Trail and can offer a wealth of lessons learned and those who are planning a future trip.
 These Web sites are popular starting points for further explorations: